paradigmatic/Configrity/README.md

 ## Requirements ##

-Configrity depends on Scala 2.9.x.
-It should be easy to provide compatibility with Scala 2.8 by dropping some minor features.
-If you are interested, let me know.
+Configrity depends on Scala 2.8.1 or newer.

 While core features do not depend on external libraries, some modules may.
 In that case, the approriate dependencies will be automatically